niujiaojiao/ZhengHuLab/content/authors/hanyun/_index.md

 - Research Assistants (RA)
 ---

 Hanyun is a research assitant in Hu lab.
-Before joing the lab, she received MSc in Bioinformatics at Leiden University, working on the genomic variations in association with arthritis.
-In Hu Lab, she is interested in the genomic evolution of esophageal squamous cell carcinoma (ESCC).
+Before joing the lab, she received MSc in Bioinformatics at Leiden University working on the genomic variations in association with arthritis.
+In Hu Lab, she is interested in studying the genomic evolution of esophageal squamous cell carcinoma (ESCC).